DecentralizedDerivatives/DRCT_standard_DApp/README.md

         Node.js
         Metamask

-To clone on local machine and use contracts on Rinkeby network:
+To clone on local machine and use contracts on Ethereum network:

     git clone https://www.github.com/DecentralizedDerivatives/drct_standard_dapp